Brian Jackson - Fotolia

 When it comes to host-based virtualization, IT professionals routinely turn to two platforms: VMware Workstation and Oracle VirtualBox.
 Each one has its supporters and detractors.

 VMware Workstation features tight integration with the market-leading VMware product suite and includes advanced features such as linked clones.
 Workstation is a popular choice among consultants and developers who work in VMware environments.

-At the same time, the open-source VirtualBox also has a rich feature set, can run on Solaris x86 and Mac OS, and has a zero-dollar price tag.
-Most recently, xVM VirtualBox announced "teleportation" -- an analog to VMware VMotion or live migration, and a first for a Type 1 hypervisor.
+At the same time, the open source VirtualBox also has a rich feature set, can run on Solaris x86 and Mac OS, and has a zero-dollar price tag.
+VirtualBox includes "teleportation" functionality, which is an analog to VMware VMotion or live migration, and a first for a Type 1 hypervisor.

-For more analysis about VirtualBox vs. VMware Workstation, read the following face-off between two virtualization experts.
+For more analysis about VMware vs. VirtualBox, read the following face-off between two virtualization experts.

 By Rick Vanover

 In the Type 1 hypervisor category, VirtualBox is the only way to play.
 I've used VirtualBox for nearly two years and have not had to go back to VMware Workstation.
 Here are five reasons why VirtualBox works best for me:

 - Price.
 VMware Workstation retails for $249, and major version upgrades are priced around $99.
 VirtualBox is a free virtualization system with upgrades as new features are released.
 VirtualBox also has an open source edition known as VirtualBox OSE.

 - Features.
 Almost every Workstation feature is available on VirtualBox.
 This includes snapshots, thin provisioning of virtual disks, seamless windows, broad support for guest operating systems and networking configuration.
 Whereas Workstation only can be installed on Windows and Linux hosts, VirtualBox host support also includes Mac OS X and Solaris operating systems.